 We have focused on publishing material to build a strong foundation for our argument that the website plays a critical role as the platform for content designed to cater to the interests of researching buyers.
 In the context of the 70%+ of buyers' that now independently research for information before considering talking directly to a salesperson, the resellers website and its content strategy have become vital components in the fight for survival.

-Earlier in this series that's been focusing on an independent resellers digital business strategy, we've explained the importance for the need to close the technology gap, the potential role aftermarket replacement cartridges can play in improving the value proposition, the barriers that have historically prevented them from doing so, the structure and strategy underlying a website that are necessary to help build trust with researching buyers, and the content strategy that must underlie efforts to develop relevant traffic to that website.
+Previously, in this series where we've been focusing on an independent resellers digital business strategy, we've already explained the importance for the need to close the technology gap, the potential role aftermarket replacement cartridges can play in improving the value proposition, the barriers that have historically prevented them from doing so, the structure and strategy underlying a website that are necessary to help build trust with researching buyers, and the content strategy that must underlie efforts to develop relevant traffic to that website.

 However, in another level of complexity, all content is not equal because it's important it's structured to cater to buyers who may be at different stages of their individual buying journey's, and who may therefore be researching for different types of information.
 Business owners must be aware that web-traffic doesn't only consist for the purposes of e-commerce.
 In fact, most traffic is for research or entertainment, and not for executing a transaction.